1. Email Marketing

 Test emails before sending

 Testing your emails before sending them is an important step towards ensuring that there are no formatting issues, broken links, or spelling errors in the email.
-Moreover, it’s very hard to have a consistent email design across email clients because of several reasons.
+Moreover, it’s very hard to have a consistent email design across email clients (e.g. gmail, outlook, yahoo etc) for several reasons.

 By sending test emails to yourself or a small group of colleagues, you can spot all these errors that may have been overlooked.
 This allows you to make any necessary changes and ensure that your email looks the way you wanted and function properly for your subscribers.